-Oregon's First DarkSky Basecamp Is A Stargazing Haven Near Painted Canyons And Fossil Beds
+Oregon's First DarkSky Basecamp Is A Stargazing Haven Near Painted Hills And Fossil Beds

 The Oregon Outback is home to the world's largest international DarkSky sanctuary.
 Here, 2.5 million acres of land sprawl under an unpolluted night sky.
 As of 2026, this region is also home to the state's first DarkSky basecamp.
 Antelope Base Camp offers a handful of rustic micro-cabins plus dry camping and RV hookup spots, from which you can observe the Milky Way, planets, and constellations while feeling the awe of your own place in the cosmos.

 It's not all nighttime activities at the Antelope Base Camp, either.
-The location also makes a great jumping-off point to explore nearby fossil beds and the painted hills considered one of Oregon's seven wonders.
-Just 20 minutes away is the Clarno Unit, one of three units of the John Day Fossil Beds National Monument, where you can see 44-million-year-old fossils of plants and animals imprinted into the dramatic rock formations of an extinct volcano range.
-The Painted Hills, also in the John Day Fossil Beds, are about two hours away.
-Their bright gold, black, and red stripes offer a can't-miss daytime spectacle to match the celestial show of a clear night sky above your cabin.
+The location also makes a great jumping-off point to explore nearby fossil beds and the Painted Hills, considered one of Oregon's seven wonders.
+Just 20 minutes away is the Clarno Unit, one of three units of the John Day Fossil Beds National Monument, where you can see 44-million-year-old fossils of plants and animals imprinted into the rock formations of an extinct volcano range.

 What you'll find at Antelope Base Camp

 At this time, there isn't any on-site dining, although the owners are currently working to refurbish the café in town.
 Until then, you can drive less than 15 minutes to the café in Shaniko, the former "wool capital of the world" that is now a revitalized ghost town.
 There, you can get energized for a day of exploring John Day Fossil Beds, arguably the world's best-preserved site of Cenozoic fossils.
 Thanks to the volcanic activity that left behind colorfully painted hills and fossil-imprinted rocks, this area of central Oregon is like a high-def photo album of the planet's geologic history over the course of millions of years.
-Folks interested in geology may want to check out the Thomas Condon Visitor Center, which has about 500 fossils on display with information to offer a greater context of the area.
+Folks interested in geology may want to check out the Thomas Condon Visitor Center, which has about 500 fossils on display, along with information that offers greater context for the area.

 What to know about staying in a DarkSky location